bluebanquise/bluebanquise/roles/addons/diskless/readme.rst

 Notes:

 * The size recommended for the Standard or Custom is 5G
-* The size of the final image booted and loaded in RAM is approximately : 1.2GB for Standard image, 250MB for Small image, 130MB for Minimall image and 1.2GB for Custom image
+* The size of the final image booted and loaded in RAM is approximately :
+  - 1.2GB for Standard image
+  - 250MB for Small image
+  - 130MB for Minimal image

 Important:

 * The option 4 allows you to install additional packages.
 * If you want to install drivers or Interconnect Stack (Nvidia, Mellanox OFED,...) you must use option 4 and specify the package kernel-modules.
 * To specify multiple packages, separate them with spaces, example: kernel-modules kernel kernel-devel nvidia-cuda
-* Precise the kernel version.
+* In option 4, specify the packages version.
+Example: kernel-modules-4.18.0-193.6.3 kernel-4.18.0-193.6.3 kernel-devel-4.18.0-193.6.3

 .. code-block:: text